 Boundaries are essential both in business and in life.
 My clients have realised that once you get this sorted in business, you can then set them in life as well.

 The only way you’ll know when to say no is when you know what your non-negotiables are.
-While you figure this out, do not be afriad to walk away from a conversation and come back to it.
+While you figure this out, do not be afraid to walk away from a conversation and come back to it.
 If you’re unsure about something, you can go back to them.
-Obviously, the more prepared you are the better, especially in a sales call because getting someone back on board can be quite difficult if you need to go away and come back.
+The more prepared you are the better, especially in a sales call because getting someone back on board can be quite difficult if you need to go away and come back.

 When you understand what you want to stop doing, you can start putting boundaries in place.
 You may want to stop offering discounts or stop people taking advantage of your time.
-What did you not enjoy in 2022?
+What didn’t you enjoy in 2023?
 If you take that out and put boundaries in place, would it make your year much better?

 You can have a couple of exceptions but you need to feel good about it.
-Consider how that boundaries make you feel and how those exceptions make you feel.
+Consider how those boundaries make you feel and how those exceptions make you feel.